-This shrine is red-lacquered, gilded, and decorated with paintings and magnificent carvings.
+This shrine is red-lacquered, gilded, and decorated with paintings and intricate carvings.
+The structure is very complexly done.
 It has a pagoda roof with gilded ornaments across the top.
-Two side walls of the shrine is composed of a stand of tall slats with spear heads at the top, and slats in front too but open in the middle for entrance.
-The stands of slats are secured in place by a wood bar two thirds of the way up the outside of the slats.
-Above the slats and recessed below the roof at each side of the shrine is a painted panel with an apron with a curvilinear hemline.
-Beneath the roof in front is a column of four protruding carved gilded dragon heads.
-Below this is an apron on which is an openwork carving of a phoenix, with four gilded dragon heads on the sides sticking out from four round posts, guarding the entrance to the shrine.
-The back has a panel painted with a lively dragon.
-Each corner of the shrine in front is supported by a sturdy rounded post which tenons through a deck on which the shrine sits.
-The deck has a narrow walkway with balustrades on four sides, with an opening in the middle of the front one to access the shrine.
+It is fenced in on three sides with spear-headed slats, and the back with a solid panel behind which is painted a lively dragon with color now slightly faded with age.
+The fencing in front has an opening in the middle, serving as entrance to the shrine.
+Above the entrance and underneath the roof in front is a panel with four protruded intricate carvings of dragon heads.
+Below this panel is an apron on which is an open carving of a phoenix with wings spread wide, with four dragon heads on the side sticking out from four round posts guarding the entrance to the shrine.
+Each corner of the shrine is supported by a sturdy post which tenons through a deck on which the shrine sits.
+The deck has a walkway and balustrade on four sides, with an opening in front for access to the shrine.

-The deck on which the shrine sits becomes the top of a four-sided table with a waist from which aprons with swirling painted designs arch out and naturally curved into cabriole legs gracefully tapered into scrolled feet.
-This table is suspended on another structure with straight legs which are the continuation of the corner posts of the shrine above, tenoned through the deck to become legs supporting the table with cabriole legs.
-Each cabriole leg suspends itself a little way above the straight leg.
-The inside legs support a walled shelf situated a few inches off the ground.
-This complexly designed shrine is a rare Ming Dynasty relic which managed to pass down the centuries in excellent condition.
+The deck on which the shrine sits becomes the top of a four-sided table with a waist from which painted aprons arch out and naturally curved into cabriole legs gracefully tapered into long scrolled feet.
+This table is suspended on another structure with straight legs which are the continuation of the corner posts of the shrine above which have tenoned through the deck to become legs supporting the table with cabriole legs.
+The inside legs support a walled shelf situated a few inches off the ground for ritual offerings.
+This very complexly designed shrine is a rare Ming Dynasty relic which managed to survive intact.